Paulo Costa: Ultimate Fighting Championship

 On the strength of his five-fight win streak in the UFC, Costa faced Israel Adesanya for the UFC Middleweight Championship on 27 September 2020 at UFC 253.
 He lost the fight via technical knockout in the second round, making this his first professional loss.

 Costa was scheduled to face Robert Whittaker on 17 April 2021 at UFC on ESPN 22.
 However, on 16 March Costa withdrew from the fight due to illness, and was replaced by Kelvin Gastelum.

 Costa was scheduled to face Jared Cannonier on 21 August 2021 at UFC on ESPN 29.
 However, on 4 June, Costa withdrew from the bout for unknown reasons.
 Costa later claimed he never signed the bout agreement and cited issues with his payment, while not confirming them as the reason for his withdrawal.

 Costa faced Marvin Vettori in a light heavyweight bout on 23 October 2021 at UFC Fight Night 196, which was originally scheduled as a middleweight contest and briefly changed to a catchweight bout.
 Costa received widespread criticism for showing up twenty-five pounds over the middleweight limit.
 Costa lost the fight via unanimous decision.

 Costa was scheduled to face former UFC Middleweight champion Luke Rockhold on 30 July 2022, at UFC 277.
 However, the bout was postponed to UFC 278 for unknown reasons.
 Costa won the fight via unanimous decision.
 The fight earned him the Fight of the Night award.

 Costa was scheduled to face Robert Whittaker on 12 February 2023, at UFC 284.
 However, Costa disputed the official announcement by the promotion indicating he had never signed a contract and the fight would not take place.

 Costa was scheduled to face Ikram Aliskerov on 29 July 2023, at UFC 291.
 However, it was announced on 19 July that the promotion opted to scrap the pairing and instead move him to face Khamzat Chimaev on 21 October 2023, at UFC 294.
 In turn, Costa pulled out of the fight due to injury, and was replaced by Kamaru Usman.

 Costa faced former UFC Middleweight champion Robert Whittaker on 17 February 2024, at UFC 298.
 Despite almost finishing Whittaker at the end of the first round with a head kick, Costa ended up losing the bout by unanimous decision.

 Costa faced former UFC Middleweight champion Sean Strickland on 1 June 2024, at UFC 302.
 He lost the fight by split decision.

 Costa was scheduled to face Roman Kopylov on 28 June 2025, at UFC 317.
 However, for unknown reasons, the bout was moved to UFC 318, which took place on 19 July 2025.
 Costa won the fight by unanimous decision.

 Costa was scheduled to face Sharabutdin Magomedov on 22 November 2025, at UFC Fight Night 265.
-However, Magomedov withdrew due to undergoing nose surgery, and it remains unclear whether a replacement opponent will be secured for Costa.
+However, Magomedov withdrew due to undergoing nose surgery.

+Costa was scheduled to face Brunno Ferreira on 7 March 2026 at UFC 326.
+However, Costa pulled out on December 26 due to undisclosed reasons and was eventually replaced by Gregory Rodrigues.